hettoo/wsw-race/README.md

 # Warsow race

-Devs are not going to do much about race, so I decided to do some 'essential' stuff myself.
+Some basic features to make vanilla Warsow race playable.

 ## Current changes

 The most important changes made are:

-* Fixed the respawner after finishing (scheduled for 1.01 too).
+* Fixed the respawner after finishing.
 * Allow racerestart while not racing.
 * Linked kill to racerestart.
 * Fixed displaying of the top scores in the hud.
 They are now shown when you